apache/fury-site/docs/blog/blog1_fury_introduction.md

 # Core Serialization Capabilities

-Although different scenarios require different serialization framework, the underlying operations of serialization are similar.
+Although different scenarios require different serialization frameworks, the underlying operations of serialization are similar.
 Therefore, Fury defines and implements a set of basic serialization capabilities, which can quickly build different multi-language serialization protocols and optimize them for high performance through compilation acceleration and other optimization techniques.
 At the same time, performance optimization for a protocol on the basic capabilities